Senior Director of Content

 Ruth studied liberal arts at Olivet College in Michigan and the University College of Washington University.
 When she's not working on Channel 9 projects, Ruth enjoys live musical performances, theatre and reading—particularly novels and biographies.

 Anne-Marie began her career at WYES-TV, a PBS affiliate station in New Orleans.
-Since coming to KETC in 2000, she has received six regional Emmy awards, two Aurora Awards, one Telly, and two awards from the Greater St. Louis Association of Black Journalists.
+Since coming to the Nine Network in 2000, she has received 13 regional Emmy Awards, a National Association of Black Journalists Salute to Excellence Award, and many others.

 A St. Louis native, she attended St. Joseph's Academy and graduated with her B.A. from Loyola University in New Orleans.
-She went on to earn a master's degree in Communications from Webster University and now resides in Maplewood.
+She went on to earn a master's degree in Media Communications from Webster University and now resides in University City with her husband and two daughters.